• Skip to primary navigation

 Soft chocolate cookies

 These peppermint cookies are a perfect little bite.
-Soft chocolate cookies enhanced with a bit of peppermint extract and then dipped into crushed candy canes.
+Soft chocolate cookies are enhanced with a bit of peppermint extract and then dipped into crushed candy canes.

 These Chocolate Peppermint Cookies not only taste amazing, but they have a perfect festive look to them.